aaroparkkinen/imc-prosperity-3/Trader Joe's.md

 profits like in round 2.
 This turned out to be the wrong hypothesis and the big profits created by the lower-multiplier containers in round 2 shifted the overall mindset of participants, making the high multiplier containers the most profitable.
-We chose two containers, and once again received an average payoff from this challenge.
-Our rationale to picking two was that most containers would return above 50,000 SeaShells, however, 100,000 was too expensive to take the risk.
+We chose two lower-multiplier containers, and once again received an average payoff from this challenge.
+Our rationale to picking two was that most containers would return above 50,000 SeaShells, however, the 100,000 fee to choose a third was too risky.

 #### Round 5 - News based market prediction